 Other matters relating to the press do not fall within the mandate of the Ministry of Transport and Communications.
 The freedom of the press is regulated by the Act on the Exercise of Freedom of Expression in Mass Media (460/2003).
 The Act falls under the responsibility of the Ministry of Justice.
 VAT matters relating to the press, on the other hand, are the responsibility of the Ministry of Finance.

-The press committee set by the Ministry of Transport and Communications is a strategic forum for cooperation where questions of both printed and electronic publications are discussed among the operators in the sector.
-The task of the committee is to examine the importance of the Finnish press as a promoter of democracy and freedom of speech and as a diverse developer of media environment.
-The committee also follows the development of newspaper delivery costs and its impact on the newspapers' finances.
+The press committee set by the Ministry of Transport and Communications is a strategic forum for cooperation where questions of both printed and electronic publications are discussed among operators in the sector.
+The task of the committee is to examine the importance of the Finnish press as a promoter of democracy and freedom of speech and as a diverse developer of the media landscape.
+The committee also follows the development of newspaper delivery costs and its impact on newspapers' finances.